jmiemirza/MMFM-Challenge/README.md

 # Rules

 ### General Rules
-- To be eligible for participation in our challenge, you must register by sending an email to the organizers (please see the contact email below).
+- To be eligible for participation in our challenge, you must register your team via CMT (deadline 15th April): [https://cmt3.research.microsoft.com/MMFM2024](https://cmt3.research.microsoft.com/MMFM2024).
-  - The email should contain the following information:
-    - Subject: Registration for MMFM Challenge
-    - Team Name
-    - Name of the participants
-    - Affiliation of the participants
+    - Please select the `challenge track` while registering.

 - For all submission, the participants will be required to submit their code and the model weights with the instructions on how to reproduce the results.
-    - The code should be submitted through a public `github repository` and the model weight should be uploaded to some storage.
+    - For Phase 1 The code should be submitted through a public `github repository` and the model weights should be uploaded to some storage.
 The teams are responsible for informing the organizers via email.
+      - Please email the organizers with following information.
         - The `github repository` should contain:
           - The code for the submission
-      - The results for the phases 1 (on 10 datasets) and 2 (on alien test set) - see below for details on the phases
+          - The results for the phases 1 on 10 datasets see below for details on the phases
           - Details about the model architecture and the training details
           - The instructions on how to reproduce the results
           - The model weights (link to the storage where the weights are uploaded)
           - The `requirements.txt` file consisting the dependencies for the code
           - The code should be well-documented and easy to understand
+- For Phase 2, please submit a 1-2 page report and submit the `github repository` link, and model weights link via [CMT]((https://cmt3.research.microsoft.com/MMFM2024)).
+  - The report should contain results for both pages and on overview of the methodology.
+    - The challenge winners will not be evaluated on the quality of the writing.
 - The organizing committee reserves the right to verify the results and the code.
 - The winners of the competition will be required to open source their code under MIT or more permissive licence.
+- Important: To be eligible for the prize money, the participants are required to register, and participate in both phases of the challenge.

 ### Challenge Phases
 - The challenge will be running in two phases: